 - Nurture Your Fan Ecosystem

 A celebrity’s unique fan ecosystem is based on compelling lifestyle content, not simply shopping guides.
-Fans closely follow rituals and other daily updates, so when commercial products are endorsed, products are even more relatable and desired.
+Since fans closely follow their idol’s rituals and other daily updates, product endorsements become even more relatable and desired.

 - Encourage Fan Participation